-Platformplus Super Wrap (the 'Fund') is a defined contribution superannuation fund domiciled in Australia.
-The purpose of the Fund is to provide retirement benefits to its members.
-The Fund is constituted by a Trust Deed dated 12 March 2021.
-This financial report is the first financial report of the Fund and covers the period 29 March 2022 (date of Fund commencement) to 30 June 2022.
+Platformplus Super Fund (the 'Fund') is a defined contribution superannuation fund domiciled in Australia.
+The purpose of the fund is to provide retirement benefits to its members.
+The fund is constituted by a Trust Deed dated 12 March 2021.

-In accordance with amendments to the Superannuation Industry (Supervision) Act 1993, the Fund is registered with the Australian Prudential Regulation Authority ("APRA") as a Registrable Superannuation Entity ("RSE") R1078770.
+In accordance with amendments to the Superannuation Industry (Supervision) Act 1993, the Fund is registered with the Australian Prudential Regulation Authority ("APRA") as a Registrable Superannuation Entity ("RSE"), registration number R1078770.

-The Trustee of the Fund during the reporting period is Equity Trustees Superannuation Limited (the "Trustee") (ABN 50 055 641 757, AFSL 229757, RSE L0001458), domiciled in Australia and registered with APRA.
+The Trustee of the Fund during the reporting year is Equity Trustees Superannuation Limited (the "Trustee") (ABN 50 055 641 757, AFSL 229757, RSE L0001458), domiciled in Australia and registered with APRA.
 The address of the Fund's registered office is Level 1, 575 Bourke Street, Melbourne, Victoria 3000.